 - 1. A change to an attribute value requires a new version of an object. - 2.
-A change to a reference requires a new version of an object. - 3.
-A change to a reference version requires a new version of an object. - 4.
+A change to a reference held by the referencing object requires a new version of an object.

+- 3. A change to a reference version held by the referencing object requires a new version of the referencing object. - 4.
 A change to a subcomponent is also a change to its parent.